finnishtransportagency/digiroad-municipality-api-/README.md

 ### Usage

-Usage requires an API-key, which are municipality specific.
+Creating or deleting schedules requires an API-key.

 ### Project structure